Flyglobespan: Financial difficulties

 In July 2008, Globespan lost its ability to get insurance industry credit card repayment cover, before the collapse of Zoom and XL.
 From that point, credit card clearing company E-Clear, whose CEO was Elias Elia, rather than paying the normal amounts of cash to Globespan, argued that in certain cases passengers could make valid claims against them via the credit card companies up to six months after having taken their flight.
 E-Clear hence held a greater amount of money paid through them to Globespan.

 By October 2009, the amount of money owed by E-Clear to Globespan was in dispute; Globespan later claimed it to be £35m.
 After various discussions, Globespan asked E-Clear to agree to independent audit of the sums, which was turned down by E-Clear.
 Also at this point, Halcyon Investments—the operational arm of an August 2008 Jersey-based trust fund—offered to make a large investment in Globespan.
 Halcyon's investors included Elias Elia.

 In November 2009, The Independent on Sunday reported that Flyglobespan had required a 'last-ditch cash injection' as a result of cash flow difficulties caused following delays in payment by a credit card clearing company, E-Clear.

 Concerns regarding the future of the airline resurfaced on 13 December 2009 when several newspapers reported that Flyglobespan had so far been unsuccessful in obtaining regulatory approval for the funding package from Halcyon Investments.
 The Guardian suggested that Halcyon Investments was controlled by E-Clear.
 The company stated it had "secured a financial investment package that will see Scotland's leading airline continue to prosper and grow".

 End of operation

-The Globespan Group PLC, Globespan Airways Limited and Alba Ground Handling Limited ceased operations on 16 December 2009 and were placed into administration on 17 December with PriceWaterhouseCoopers appointed as the administrator.
+The Globespan Group PLC, Globespan Airways Ltd. and Alba Ground Handling Limited ceased operations on 16 December 2009 and were placed into administration on 17 December with PwC appointed as the administrator.
 The last flight was GSM706 from Hurghada to Glasgow which landed at 2230 on 16 December.
+Approximately 4,500 passengers were left stranded.

-On 19 January 2010, a High Court judge granted an administration order, following a request from PriceWaterhouseCoopers (PWC), against credit card processing firm E-Clear UK which handled all of Globespan's credit card transactions.
+On 19 January 2010, a High Court judge granted an administration order, following a request from PWC, against credit card processing firm E-Clear UK which handled all of Globespan's credit card transactions.

-Bruce Cartwright, Joint Administrator, of PricewaterhouseCoopers stated after E-Clear UK's Administration that it was clear the funds withheld from the Globespan Group were no longer there.
+PwC administrator Bruce Cartwright, stated after E-Clear UK's administration that it was clear the funds withheld from the Globespan Group were no longer there.